phonghuule/aws-innovate-data-edition-2022/README.md

 # [Orchestrate data processing with Step Functions and the Redshift Data API](https://github.com/joshtow/Orchestrate-Data-Pipeline-with-Step-Functions)

-In this lab, we explain how to use AWS Step Functions to orchestrate actions in your Amazon Redshift data warehouse using Amazon Redshift Data API.
-We create and use a Step Function model to load data to a data lake, catalog and prepare the data, load the data into Amazon Redshift and create data queries spanning the data warehouse and data lake with Amazon Redshift Spectrum.
+In this lab, we'll show you how to use AWS Step Functions to orchestrate actions in your data lake and Amazon Redshift warehouse using the Redshift Data API.
+We will create a Step Function model to catalog and prepare the data in the data lake, load into Amazon Redshift, aggregate daily statistics and unload the results back to the data lake.

-Duration: Approximately 45 minutes
+Duration: Approximately 60 minutes

 [View lab instructions](https://github.com/joshtow/Orchestrate-Data-Pipeline-with-Step-Functions)